ilicbojan/sports-objects/README.md

 ![Demo Image](/WebUI/client-app/public/assets/demo.png/?raw=true 'Demo Image')

-Web application for listing sport objects and booking appointments.
+Web application for listing sports objects and booking appointments.
 The goal of the web application is to enable people to advertise their sports objects and have a well-organized schedule.
 On the other hand, users can find sports objects easier because all of them are in one place.
 The user can book an appointment online in a very simple way.
-Application have 3 different roles: administrator, client, and user.
+Application has 3 different roles: administrator, client, and user.

 ## ⭐️ Features <a name="features"></a>

 - Login & Register
-- Search for Sport Objects
+- Search for Sports Objects
 - Find Free Terms
 - Book Appointments
 - Write Reviews
-- Add Sport Objects to Favourites
+- Add Sports Objects to Favourites

 ## 📈 Class Diagram <a name="diagram"></a>